-If you're looking for a new ski jacket, the number of options can be mind-numbing.
-To help, we researched 75+ top models before purchasing 13 of the best to test and compare side by side.
-Our test fleet includes an array of constructions and styles from single-piece insulated, 3-in-1 modular, to shell-only jackets.
-Our team of testers put each model through its paces while skiing in a variety of locations and a broad range of weather conditions.
-While testing, we scrutinized every aspect of each model's design and performance, paying close attention to warmth, weather resistance, ventilation, fit and comfort, style, and ski features.
-When all was said and done, we compiled our notes and opinions and rated each model on the criteria mentioned above to identify our award winners.
-Use our assessments and performance results to match the right jacket to your style and aspirations.
-For hardshell-only seekers, head over to our review of those as well.
+Our testers researched 75+ of 2019's best ski jackets before purchasing 11 to test and compare side-by-side.
+Our selection includes an array of constructions and styles from single-piece insulated, 3-in-1 modular, to shell-only jackets.
+Our test team put each model through its paces while skiing in a variety of locations and a broad range of weather conditions.
+We scrutinized every aspect of each model's design and performance, paying close attention to warmth, weather resistance, ventilation, fit and comfort, style, and ski features.
+When testing concluded, we rated each model on the criteria mentioned above to identify our award winners.
+We hope our detailed comparative review helps you find the right ski jacket to suit your needs.

 Compare at 3 sellers